Fourteen Perfect Days: A Two Week Itinerary for Umbria

 Day Five: It’s Thursday so it must be People

 You’ve seen the towns (and the City), you’ve seen the nature.
 Now it’s time to see the people.
 Unfailingly, my guests name the day they took a tour and/or course as their most memorable day in Umbria and I can’t speak highly enough of some of the guides and instructors in this area.
 When you spend time with someone familiar with the local history and culture it gives you a chance to really get to know Umbria and its people in a way you wouldn’t be able to by simply visiting monuments.
-So plan a day with shopping and preparing a traditional meal with a local cook, touring the small family-run vineyards or olive oil mills, learning to hunt truffles (and how to use them in the kitchen) or painting your own majolica ceramics.
+So plan a day preparing a traditional meal with a local cook, touring the small family-run vineyards, learning to hunt truffles (and how to use them in the kitchen), or painting your own majolica ceramics.
+Alternately, get under the skin of a town or area with a knowledgeable guide.
+I especially like Discovering Umbria for food and wine tours, and native Umbrians Marco Bellanca (email@example.com) and Elizabetta Federici (firstname.lastname@example.org) for cultural visits.
 You won’t regret it.

 Day Six: It’s Friday so it must be Todi and Orvieto